KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250929223622.png](journal/Pasted%20image%2020250929223622.png)

 Now head on over to JLCPCB and drag that zip folder into the quote section.
 You should see your PCB show up, and the only thing you're going to add onto your order is PCBA, this just makes sure that JLCPCB doesn't just give you the raw PCB, but also assembles it:

+*Now you don't actually need to use PCBA, if you want to save some money, you can just buy the components on LCSC or the JLCPCB parts manager (which will probably be cheaper), but you'll need to have all the tools to assemble SMD, but I'm going to include an SMD soldering part to this tutorial too if you want to do that*

 ![Pasted image 20250929221835.png](journal/Pasted%20image%2020250929221835.png)